BROWNWOOD—Nine Howard Payne University students ministered among the Roma and Slovak people of Slovakia this summer.

 The HPU group taught English at a public school in Važec and led a Bible school for Roma children in partnership with Jekh Drom, a local nonprofit organization.

 The students also connected with Word for the World–Slovakia, a group translating the Bible into a local Roma dialect, and the Slovak Bible Society, which will help publish and distribute the Bibles.

-“This trip specifically taught me about the importance of having cross-cultural knowledge and how that shapes our presentation of the gospel,” said Zoe Emley, junior from Natalia.
+“This trip specifically taught me about the importance of having cross-cultural knowledge and how that shapes our presentation of the gospel,” said ZE, junior.
 “This trip was one where I felt that I gained an overwhelming amount of great information about Slovak and Roma culture and the culture of short-term missions.”

 Before leaving Europe, the students also traveled to Poland, where they visited the Auschwitz-Birkenau Museum, Schindler Museum and the Polish Roma Association Museum.